Rational cohomology of toric diagrams: Skeletons of compact nonsingular toric varieties

 \section{Skeletons of compact nonsingular toric varieties}

-Let~$D$ be any strongly reduced~$T$-diagram ($T=(S^{1})^{k}$) over a finite poset~$C$, and let~$C^{op}$ be a homology manifold of dimension~$d$.
-Suppose that~$\hoc D$ is equivariantly formal over~$\Q$ (hence,~$H^{*}(BS)$ is acyclic, and~$k=d$).
+Let~$D$ be any strongly reduced~$T$-diagram ($T=(S^{1})^{k}$) over any CW poset~$\Pp$.
+Suppose that~$\hoc D$ is equivariantly formal over~$\Q$ (hence,~$H^{*}(BS)$ is acyclic, and~$k=d$, where~$d:=\dim \Pp$).
 Then by Remark~\ref{rem:efhoc} the groups~$H^{odd}(\hoc D;\Q)=0$ are zero.
-In this section we show that the even Betti numbers of~$\hoc D$ equate the respective~$h$-numbers, see Proposition~\ref{pr:bettief}.
-Then we give a description of cohomology groups of skeletons for a~$T$-characteristic diagram~$D$ (Theorem~\ref{thm:bskel}).
-There we use the Taylor-type complex from~\cite{ay-17}.
-The explicit formula for the respective bigraded Betti numbers is given in the case of equivariantly formal~$D$ over~$Q$ (Corollary~\ref{cor:efbb}).
-We show that it agrees with the computations for the skeletons of~$\C P^{m-1}$ following from~\cite{fu-19} and~\cite{gr-th-07}.
+Under this assumption, we compute the Betti numbers of~$\hoc D$ in terms of the respective~$h$-numbers (Proposition~\ref{pr:bettief}) and bigraded Betti numbers for all skeletons of $D$ (Corollary~\ref{cor:efbb}).
+We show that our formula agrees with the that for the skeletons of~$\C P^{m-1}$ following from~\cite{fu-19} and~\cite{gr-th-07}.